google/gsocguides/pages/student/20-additional_resources.md

 Open subscription list for the program.
 General talk about the program, light traffic except during the launch phase of the program each year.
 It is always excellent for you to stop by and encourage a newbie, though, so please don't totally ignore this list.

 <http://groups.google.com/group/google-summer-of-code-discuss>

+**GSoC Contributor List**

+We have a program list for all accepted GSoC contributors.
+We add folks to the list based on their opting in to the GSoC Contributor list when registering for the program.
+This is only for current GSoC contributors and GSoC contributors/students that passed the program in previous years.

 ## Books